rifuki/Hayy-Protocol/README.md

-# StackLend Protocol 🚀
+# HayyProtocol Protocol 🚀

 **Cross-Chain Lending Protocol between Stacks and EVM Networks**

-StackLend is a revolutionary decentralized finance (DeFi) protocol that enables seamless cross-chain lending by using STX as collateral on Stacks blockchain to borrow tokens on EVM-compatible networks.
+HayyProtocol is a revolutionary decentralized finance (DeFi) protocol that enables seamless cross-chain lending by using STX as collateral on Stacks blockchain to borrow tokens on EVM-compatible networks.
 The protocol bridges Bitcoin's security through Stacks with the liquidity of Ethereum-based ecosystems.

 ## 🌟 Features